w3f/Grants-Program/applications/Data Annotation Platform (DAP).md

 ## Future Plans

-**Long-Term Maintenance and Development**
-To ensure the long-term sustainability of the Decentralized Data Annotation Platform (DAP), we plan to adopt a multi-faceted financing strategy:

-- **Grant Funding**: Continue applying for grants from organizations like the Web3 Foundation, Polkadot Treasury, and other blockchain-focused initiatives to fund ongoing development and maintenance.
+In the short term, we will focus on deploying the MVP on Polkadot’s testnet, engaging with the Polkadot and AI communities through forums, social media, and webinars to onboard users, iterating by adding features like advanced AI-assisted tools, multi-language support, and integration with additional parachains, and partnering with AI startups, academic institutions, and data providers to pilot it, while our long-term vision for DAP is to become the go-to decentralized data annotation platform by supporting a wide range of tasks including image labeling, text tagging, audio transcription, and video analysis, leveraging Polkadot’s interoperability for seamless data sharing with other blockchains and marketplaces, building a global community of annotators particularly in underserved regions, and positioning it as a critical infrastructure layer with high-quality datasets.

-- **Revenue Model**: Introduce a small platform fee for data providers and AI companies using the platform.
-These fees will be reinvested into platform maintenance, feature development, and community incentives.
-- **Tokenomics (Future)**: While not part of this grant application, we may explore a utility token model in the future to incentivize participation, governance, and ecosystem growth.
-- **Partnerships**: Collaborate with AI companies, research institutions, and blockchain projects to secure funding and expand the platform’s use cases.
+To ensure its long term sustainability, we plan to introduce a small platform fee for data providers and AI companies with fees reinvested into maintenance, feature development, and community incentives, explore a future utility token model to incentivize participation, governance, and ecosystem growth (though not part of this grant application), and collaborate with research institutions and blockchain projects to secure funding and expand use cases.

----

-**Short-Term Plans**
-In the short term, we will focus on:

-- **Platform Launch**: Deploy the MVP on Polkadot’s testnet and gather feedback from early users (annotators and data providers).
-- **Community Building**: Engage with the Polkadot and AI communities through forums, social media, and webinars to promote the platform and onboard users.
-- **Feature Enhancements**: Iterate on the platform based on user feedback, adding features like advanced AI-assisted tools, multi-language support, and integration with additional parachains.
-- **Partnerships**: Partner with AI startups, academic institutions, and data providers to pilot the platform and demonstrate its value.

----

-**Long-Term Vision**
-Our long-term vision for DAP is to become the go-to platform for ethical, decentralized data annotation in the AI industry.
-We aim to:

-- **Expand Use Cases**: Support a wide range of annotation tasks, including image labeling, text tagging, audio transcription, and video analysis.
-- **Cross-Chain Integration**: Leverage Polkadot’s interoperability to integrate with other blockchains and data marketplaces, enabling seamless data sharing and collaboration.
-- **Global Reach**: Build a global community of annotators, particularly in underserved regions, to provide fair and flexible work opportunities.
-- **AI Ecosystem Growth**: Position DAP as a critical infrastructure layer for AI development, enabling the creation of high-quality, ethically sourced datasets.

-## Referral Program (optional) :moneybag:

-You can find more information about the program [here](https://grants.web3.foundation/docs/referral-program).

-- **Referrer:** Name of the Polkadot Ambassador or GitHub account of the Web3 Foundation grantee
-- **Payment Address:** Polkadot/Kusama (USDC) payment address.
-Please also specify the currency. (e.g. 15oF4...
-(USDC))

 ## Additional Information :heavy_plus_sign: